luigiquiros/inventa/README.md

 ## Parameter to be fixed before running INVENTA

 There are some parameters that need to be fixed by the user before launching the job.
-GO TO INVENTA > src > inventa.py and cange accordingly:
+GO TO `src/inventa.py` and cange accordingly:
 #### Feature component

         FC_component = True                          #FC will be calculated